-- Owned units: The Company has 7 units of its own in Brazil (Large Enterprise, Public Sector, Belo Horizonte, Rio de Janeiro, Recife, Sao Paulo and Rio Grande do Sul) and in the international market it has units in Argentina, Colombia, the United States of America, and Mexico. - Franchises: our Company has 44 franchised territories in Brazil serviced by 12 consolidating units that, added to its own units, cover the entire Brazilian territory and meet the specific demands of each company in different regions of the country.
+- Owned units: The Company has 6 regional branches (São Paulo, Rio de Janeiro, Recife, Minas Gerais, Rio Grande do Sul and Countryside of São Paulo), 3 focused units (Large Enterprise, and Public Sector and Health) and in the international market it has units in Argentina, Chile, Colombia, United States of America and Mexico. - Franchises: our Company has 38 franchised territories in Brazil serviced by 11 consolidating units that, added to its own units, cover the entire Brazilian territory and meet the specific demands of each company in different regions of the country.
 The company also has several channels in Latin America.